jwworth/jakeworth/content/blog/a-different-language.md

 So yes, programming is a different language.
 In my talks, I try to build my arguments from first principles, avoiding jargon when I can.
-At some point I'll lose the non-programmers, just like I'd get lost at a medical conference, but I try to delay that moment as long as I can.
+At some point, I'll lose the non-programmers, just like I'd get lost at a medical conference, but I try to delay that moment as long as I can.